Who23/python-color/README.md

 # python-color

-It's python3, but it has syntax highlighting in the REPL!
+It's python3, but it has syntax highlighting in the REPL!!

 ## Installation:
 1. Clone the repo wherever you want